 The first 10 years

-Theirworld began as PiggyBankKids, a charity aimed at supporting scientific and community research projects on pregnancy and childbirth complications.
-Now Theirworld is an innovative and global children’s charity that helps young people of all ages across the world to fulfil their potential.
+Theirworld first began as a charity called PiggyBankKids that supported scientific and community research projects on pregnancy, childbirth complications and the most vulnerable newborn babies and children in the UK.
+Now, Theirworld is an innovative and global children’s charity that helps young people of all ages across the world to fulfil their potential.

 Piggy Bank Kids